Call Today 803.359.3301

 • Investigation and Evidence: Post-conviction lawyers have the resources and skills to conduct thorough investigations that may uncover new evidence, witnesses, or flaws in the original trial.
 They can review the trial transcripts, interview witnesses, consult with experts, and employ forensic techniques to build a stronger case for their clients.
 This investigation can help identify potential grounds for appeal or post-conviction relief.

-• Sentence Reduction or Alternative Options: If you have already been sentenced, a post-conviction attorney can explore avenues for sentence reduction or alternative sentencing options.
-They can advocate for a reconsideration of the original sentence based on factors such as mitigating circumstances, changes in the law, or evidence of rehabilitation.
+• Sentence Reduction or Alternative Options: if you have already been sentenced, a post-conviction attorney can explore avenues for sentence reduction or alternative sentencing options.
+They can advocate for reconsideration of the original sentence based on factors such as mitigating circumstances, changes in the law, or evidence or rehabilitation.
 They may also explore alternatives to incarceration, such as probation, rehabilitation programs, or community service.

 • Emotional Support and Guidance: Dealing with a conviction and the subsequent legal processes can be emotionally taxing and overwhelming.
 A post-conviction attorney can provide valuable emotional support and guidance, helping you understand the legal options available and assisting you in making informed decisions about your case.